What is a Fixed Asset?

-Another difference between fixed and current assets is that the former requires a lump sum amount of investment, so long-term capitals are utilised for obtaining it.
+Another difference between fixed and current assets is that the former requires a lump sum amount of investment, so long-term capital are utilised for obtaining it.
 The latter demands short duration investments for acquiring those assets.

 When an organisation sells its fixed assets, the loss suffered or profit earned is on that company’s capital.
-On the other, when current holdings are sold, loss and profit experiences are of earnings nature.
+On the other, when current holdings are sold, loss and profit experiences are of an earnings nature.

 When there is an appreciation in the price of a fixed asset, a revaluation reserve is formed.
 But, in the case of appreciation of worth related to current assets, no revaluation reserve is created.

-If a holding is kept by a company for selling purposes, it is considered as a current asset.
+If a holding is kept by a company for selling purposes, it is considered a current asset.
 Conversely, if an asset is obtained to support a firm for its operations, it is a fixed asset.

 For more understanding about distinguishing between current assets and fixed assets, go through the study materials available on our website.
-You can also install Vedantu’s app in your smartphone to take your notes with you.
+You can also install Vedantu’s app on your smartphone to take your notes with you.